 Ophthalmic and Vision Science (30 credits)

 - Dissertation: Research Methods and Research Proposal (30 credits)

-- Dissertation III - Research Project (30 credits).
+- Dissertation III - Research Project (30 credits)

 Mode of delivery: Part-time, blended learning.
 Students are employed within NHS departments and released to undertake academic study.
 All teaching and learning materials are hosted online, and students normally complete a series of block sessions on campus each term.
-Full details of 2023 entry dates will be released in due course.

 Criminal Records Check (DBS) and Fitness to Practise information:

 Students enrolling onto this course will be required to undertake an Enhanced Level Criminal Records Bureau check (known as a DBS check) - this will be completed via your employers.

 In line with national requirements for courses leading to a health professional qualification, this course is also subject to Fitness to Practise Regulations.

 Entry requirements are set by the NHS.
 Applicants must possess a first or upper-second-class honours degree or equivalent in a pure or applied science subject.
 See full details.

 For applicants who obtained their degree outside the UK, the degree/qualification must be deemed to be at least of equivalent standing.
 Applicants whose first language is not English will be required to provide evidence of an English language qualification.
 English language test requirements may be waived where students’ undergraduate degree was studied in an English speaking country.
 Find out more about our English language requirements.
 For more information about qualifications view our Aston in your country webpage.